geoffyuen/hotplate-edge/README.md

 Features:

-- modified html5boilerplate index.html support for IE 8+, removed of compatibily mode button
+- modified html5boilerplate index.html support for IE 8+, removed of compatibility mode button
 - Gulp for watching, compiling Sass, javascript, svg spritesheet and imageoptimization
 - Browsersync for refreshing on save
 - css grid framework and organization